Untitled 2008-2011 (the map of the land of feeling) I

 A form of art, developed in the late 1950s, which involves the creation of an enveloping aesthetic or sensory experience in a particular environment, often inviting active engagement or immersion by the spectator.

-Central to Tiravanija’s work, which usually takes the form of installations and performances, is collaboration.
-This work—his first experiment in printmaking—was no different: It took three years and over 40 collaborators, including master printers and students at Columbia University, to produce.
+Collaboration is central to Rirkrit Tiravanija’s work, which usually takes the form of installations and performances.
+His suite of maps—his first experiment in printmaking—was no different: It took three years and more than 40 collaborators, including master printers and students at Columbia University, to produce.